You Already Know Where the Hard Part Is

 The implication is direct: in the AI era, customer discovery is not a phase you complete before development.
 It is the primary activity.
 The question "who exactly will pay for this, and why?" deserves more time and rigor than any engineering sprint.

-Those examples are now historical artifacts.
-Each succeeded in an era of genuine scarcity: when Google launched, search was genuinely bad; when Craigslist launched, there was no internet-native classifieds; when Dropbox launched, reliable file sync was a solved problem only for enterprise teams with IT departments.
+The mythology of "build it and they will come" was always more wish than wisdom.
+The examples that sustained it — Google, Craigslist, Dropbox — each succeeded in an era of genuine scarcity.
+When Google launched, search was genuinely bad.
+When Craigslist launched, there was no internet-native classifieds.
+When Dropbox launched, reliable file sync was a solved problem only for enterprise teams with IT departments.

-Today's landscape is different.
+Your landscape is different.
 There is no category of software with no competitors.
 There is no content niche with no creators.
 The question is never "is there anything like this?"
 The question is always "why would someone choose this over what already exists?"

-Distribution strategy — the deliberate, repeatable system for reaching and converting the right people — is now a founding-team competency, not an afterthought.
+Distribution strategy — the deliberate, repeatable system for reaching and converting the right people — is a founding-team competency, not an afterthought.

-Product-Led Growth: 78% Faster
+Product-Led Growth Companies Grow 78% Faster

 OpenView Partners publishes an annual Product Benchmarks Report tracking growth metrics across B2B software companies.
 Their data on product-led growth (PLG) companies — those where the product itself is the primary acquisition, activation, and expansion channel — is consistent year over year: PLG companies grow 78% faster than sales-led competitors.